xlwings/xlwings/README.rst

 **Numpy arrays** and **Pandas Series/DataFrames** are fully supported. xlwings-powered workbooks are easy to distribute and work on **Windows** and **Mac**.

-**Note**: xlwings is currently in an early stage.
-The API might change in backward incompatible ways.

 Links
 -----